arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 ## Implementation
-Now we implement all the helper functions we saw in pseudocode.
+Now that we have defined and designed the data store it is time that we implement all the helper functions we see in the pseudocode.

 ### Getting the rate limit configuration
+Getting the rate limit configuration is a simple get.

 ### Getting current window